dashincubator/dash-incubator-app/rules.md

 ### 3.1.2 Claiming a Concept Task Reward

-Once an Admin has marked your reserved Concept Task(s) as completed, it can be moved to the Specification stage.
+Once an Admin has marked your reserved Concept Task(s) as finished, it can be moved to the Specification stage.
 When the relevant Specification tasks have been completed, you can claim your Concept Reward.

 ## 3.2 Specifications

 A Specification is a detailed definition of the work that needs to be completed for a Project, Service or Job Bounty.

-Bounties can be moved to the Specification stage (represented by their Card being in the Specifications list on Trello) meaning they need to have work specified before some production tasks can be completed.
+Bounties can be moved to the Specification stage (represented by their Card being in the Specifications list on Trello) meaning they need to have work specified before some production tasks can be finished.

 Producing a Specification involves taking an approved [Concept](#) and defining the criteria (such as features) that then allows a user to implement the concept.